VijJr/foods-ML/README.md

 # Framing a Prediction Problem

-Based on the previous analysis, the prediction goal will be to find the `calories` of a given recipe, which is solvable using a regression model.
-The response variable `calories` will be useful for web mediums without a strict administration for food regulation, and calories may be mislabeled / innacurate for marketing purposes or otherwise.
+Based on the previous analysis, the prediction goal will be to find the `protien` of a given recipe, which is solvable using a regression model.
+The response variable `protien` will be useful for web mediums without a strict administration for food regulation, and calories may be mislabeled / innacurate for marketing purposes or otherwise.
 The accuracy metric in this model will MSE (mean squared error), as it captures regression problems well while penalizing high outliers.

 # Baseline Model